 Recycling and composting are essential elements of a Zero Waste office.
 To implement effective programs, offices should first ensure that they have a clear understanding of what materials are recyclable or compostable in their area.
 Clear signage and convenient placement of recycling and compost bins are crucial for encouraging proper use.

 Education plays a significant role in the success of these programs; employees must be informed about what can be recycled or composted and why it matters.
 Regular feedback and updates on the program’s progress can help maintain engagement.
-For composting, offices can start with simple measures like collecting coffee grounds and scraps from the kitchen, gradually expanding as the program gains traction.
+For composting, offices can start with simple measures like collecting coffee grounds and food scraps from the kitchen, gradually expanding as the program gains traction.

 Engaging Employees in Zero Waste Initiatives: Education, Incentives, and Building a Green Culture